Jaguar F-Type Convertible (2013 - ) review

 Ride and handling

-All versions of the F-Type handle like a sports car should, with plentiful grip, sharp body control, superb balance and crisp, accurate steering with some genuine feel.
-The ride on the V6 model is firm without being uncomfortable, but the V6 S model gets an adaptive suspension that improves both the ride and the handling.
-That alone is worth the extra money.
-The V8 model has it, too, but the epic power available through the rear wheels means it’s quite easy to unstick the back end if you’re clumsy with the throttle pedal.
+All versions of the F-Type handle like a sports car should, with plentiful grip, sharp body control, superb balance, and crisp, accurate steering with some decent feel.
+The ride on the 2.0-litre and V6 models is firm but comfortable, but the smaller-engined car is lighter and feels rather more nimble as a result.
+The V6 S model gets an adaptive suspension that improves both the ride and the handling, and the V8 model has it, too, but the epic power available through the rear wheels means it’s quite easy to unstick the back end if you’re clumsy with the throttle pedal.
 It’s fairly easy to correct, but it'll keep you very alert in the wet.
 Four-wheel drive cars are much easier to tame (especially on damp roads) but do add extra weight to what is already a fairly heavy car.
-This weight means that ride quality is not quite as impressive as in the Coupe, and you can feel some flex in the body under really hard cornering.
+You can feel some flex in the body under really hard cornering, too.
+Critically, when you compare any version of the F-Type with the Porsche product it competes with, the Jag doesn’t quite have the same scalpel-like sharpness or deftness of feel, but you’ll still have bags of fun nonetheless.

 The F-Type hasn’t yet been crash tested by Euro NCAP, and considering the sort of car it is, it probably never will be.
 All models come with an electronic stability control system, high-performance brakes and four airbags, and a wide range of optional extras are available, such as blind-spot monitoring and intelligent high-beam assist.